Jane Stuart (Quaker): Biography

 Stuart's alleged father, James II of England, was an English prince in exile in France following the execution of his father, Charles I when she was born.
 The surname of Stuart's mother is not known; it is claimed that Jane once revealed that her mother's name was Alice.
 James returned to England, bringing Jane Stuart with him, when she was about six years old.

-She was raised at court.
-Stuart was once engaged, but her bridegroom was killed in an accident when their coach overturned on their wedding day.
+Stuart was brought up at court.
+She was engaged, but her bridegroom was killed in an accident when their coach overturned on their wedding day.
 At one point, she was imprisoned with Quaker theologian Thomas Elwood.
 (Note: Ellwood was imprisoned on a number of occasions in the early 1660s; Jane would need to have been very young) She left court for a life in keeping with her values as a Quaker around the age of 34, when her father, having become king a few years earlier, was exiled to France.
 She left in disguise, perhaps in Quaker's dress, and went north, ending in Wisbech, working first in fields and then as a spinner.
 (Note: In Elizabethan times prisoners from Wisbech Castle under escort could walk to London from Wisbech in three days.
 If she hurriedly left the court of James II around the time he fled, she would be heading for Wisbech during the winter of 1688-89.
 The roads would be at their worst and on her arrival there would be less work available than at harvest time.
 Beresford writes that her escape took her through 'half the counties of England', if true this would suggest she did not make directly for Wisbech at the time she left London, and her journey time would be considerably longer.)
-Wisbech Castle had formerly been used for religious prisoners, both Catholic and Protestant and later a Quaker, John Inds was taken from a peaceable meeting on 16 February 1663 and imprisoned for three years in Wisbech Gaol.
+Wisbech Castle had formerly been used for religious prisoners, both Roman Catholic and Protestant and later a Quaker, John Inds was taken from a peaceable meeting on 16 February 1663 and imprisoned for three years in Wisbech Gaol.
 It was said that Stuart reaped and worked in gardens in the summer and did knitting and sewing in the winter.
 (Note: This source states that she sought work at the site of the Handsome Old Bridge that preceded the iron bridge; however, this stone bridge was not built until 1758 – Jane would have stood at an earlier wooden bridge.)
 She is reputed to have lived and spun in the basement of a property on the Old Market.